Raspberry Cinnamon Rolls

 These easy Homemade Cinnamon Rolls are the epitome of the perfect lazy Sunday breakfast!
-Treat your family to these novice friendly yeast rolls for the holidays or on any old Sunday!
-Are you a newbie to yeast breads?
+Treat your family to these novice-friendly yeast rolls for the holidays or on any old Sunday!
+Are you a newbie to yeast bread?
 No worries!
-We’ve got you covered!
+We’ve got you covered.

 And the flavor?
-Once you have made a homemade yeast bread, you will make it again and again!
-The flavor is not even close to the to the stuff you are eating now!
+Once you have made homemade yeast bread, you will make it again and again.
+The flavor is not even close to the stuff you are eating now.
+The danger is, of course, eating too much bread!

-You can taste the difference!
-The smell in your kitchen as the breads are baking, is an added bonus!
-Amazing!
+You can taste the difference.
+The smell in your kitchen, as the breads are baking, is an added bonus.
+It makes the whole house smell amazing.

 How to make raspberry cinnamon rolls